-Sophie didn’t start off studying an art related course, she reveals – “I zig-zagged my way into design as I originally studied Sociology.
-I then worked for several years as Picture Researcher for major museums.
+Sophie didn’t start off studying an art-related course, she reveals – “I zig-zagged my way into the design as I originally studied Sociology.
+I then worked for several years as a Picture Researcher for major museums.
 It was a huge privilege to spend my days exploring the collections of museums like the V&A. I love art and design and the whole history of it.
 I’ve always enjoyed drawing and so eventually the craving to be more creative inspired me to study again, this time for a masters in Graphic Arts.
 During that time I developed my illustration techniques and began making my own products.
 Two of the most influential jobs I have had were working with product designer Snowden Flood and as a designer at Graham and Green.
 Both brands are really quirky and design-led and so it’s a pure pleasure to work with them.”

 Sophie explains how the business idea came about – “I’ve been dotty about patterns for as long as I can remember.
 Wallpapers and the patterns on my clothes are vivid in my earliest memories.
 I also grew up spending many summers in Cornwall which is a hive of pottery and ceramic making, so I think that began my interest in ceramic forms.
-In my early twenties I watched with awe as brands like Emma Bridgewater and Cath Kidston brought new life to everyday items like mugs and plates with beautiful decorations.
-But it was during my masters in graphic arts at University of the West of England (Bristol) that I had the time and resources to put my love of illustration, patterns and ceramics into action.”
+In my early twenties, I watched with awe as brands like Emma Bridgewater and Cath Kidston brought new life to everyday items like mugs and plates with beautiful decorations.
+But it was during my masters in graphic arts at the University of the West of England (Bristol) that I had the time and resources to put my love of illustration, patterns and ceramics into action.”

 Rose Grid Alphabet Mugs